mreider/k8s/README.md

 1. Asks for a Dynatrace token
 2. Containerizes a small Python app
-3. Pushes the app and the Dynatrace Otel Collector
+3. Pushes the app and the Dynatrace Otel Collector to local k3s
 5. Sends OTel data to Dynatrace

 ## Install Colima